RodrigoGama-4/RodrigoGama-4/README.md

 <h3> Hey there! </h3>

--  Computer science student at the Federal Institute of Alagoas.
+-  Computer science student at the Federal University of Alagoas.
--  I'm Jr software development!
+-  I'm a Jr software developer!

 -----